Youth smoking: Statistics

 While the rates of cigarette smoking among adults and adolescents have declined in the past ten years in the United States, a considerable number of adolescents continue to smoke cigarettes.
 The Surgeon General's Warning released in 1964 was a major impetus for this change.
-In 1965, approximately 45% of Americans smoked, however the prevalence of tobacco smokers is currently less than 25% of adults.
+In 1965, approximately 45% of Americans smoked, however by 2022, an estimated 11.6% of adults (about 28.8 million people) were current cigarette smokers, reflecting a substantial decline over time.
 The pattern of smoking among youth has had a slightly different trajectory, such that smoking rates for high school students began to increase in the early 1990s and did not begin to decrease until the end of the decade.
 If the current smoking trends continue, 5.6 million youths alive today will die prematurely.
 According to economist Kenneth Warner, Ph.D., the tobacco industry needs 5,000 new young smokers every day to maintain the total number of smokers.

+In 2020, the Center for Disease Control and Prevention (CDC) estimated that upwards of 4 million middle school and high school students in the United States currently used tobacco products.

+Survey data from the National Youth Tobacco Survey from 2015–2024 show that e-cigarettes were the most commonly reported tobacco product among both middle school and high school students throughout the period.
+E-cigarette use rose sharply in the late 2010s and reached a peak in 2019, when 27.5% of high school students and 10.5% of middle school students reported current (past 30-day) use.
+After 2019, e-cigarette use declined overall, falling to 7.8% among high school students and 3.5% among middle school students by 2024.The same survey data also show a substantial decline in cigarette smoking over the 2015–2024 period.
+Among high school students, cigarette use decreased from 9.3% (2015) to 1.7% (2024).
+Among middle school students, it declined from 2.3% (2015) to 1.1% (2024), with rates remaining near or below roughly one to two percent in the early 2020s.